Social Work

 MSW Program Options

-Standard MSW Program (90 credits): Full-time study includes in-person core courses and part-time study uses a hybrid format (partial in-person and partial online).
-The SSW uses a cohort model by admitting students to a cohort to move through the sequenced course of study together.
+Standard MSW Program (90 credits): Full-time study includes in-person and online core courses and part-time study uses a hybrid format (partial in-person and partial online).
+The SSW uses a cohort model by admitting students to move through the sequenced plan of study together.
 These programs use the same curriculum and are taught by the same SSW faculty and our community MSW adjuncts.
 For more on the MSW Program visit the Social Work-MSW catalog page.
-Visit SSW-MSW Application Information for application opening dates and closing deadlines, and the quarter for start of term for each program.
-A course of study for each option is available on the Social Work-MSW webpage under Program Options.
+Visit SSW-MSW Application Information for application opening dates and deadlines, and the start of term dates for each program.
+A plan of study for each option is available on the Social Work-MSW webpage under Program Options.

 Choosing the program option, delivery method, cohort start, and location that best fits a student's lifestyle is an important decision for successful degree completion.

-Full-time MSW Program - Cheney: The full-time MSW Program delivers coursework in-person on a weekly basis on the Cheney campus for the first year and in Spokane at the Catalyst building for the second year.
+Full-time MSW Program - Cheney: The full-time MSW Program delivers coursework in-person on a weekly basis along with online work on the Cheney campus.
 A new cohort of students begins every fall quarter.
-The cohort follows the standard academic-year calendar (fall, winter, and spring) and completes their degree within 2 years, excluding summer.
+The cohort follows a quarter academic-year calendar (fall, winter, and spring) and completes their degree within 2 years, excluding summer.
 Because of the demands of the full-time program, full-time employment is not recommended while a student is in the program.

-Part-Time MSW Program: The part-time MSW Programs have been designed for people who must retain a full-time job or other full-time obligations while earning a graduate education, and may reside in Northwestern, Central, and Eastern Washington, and the Idaho panhandle.
+Part-Time MSW Program: The part-time MSW Programs have been designed for people who plan to retain a full-time job or other full-time obligations while earning a graduate education, and may reside in Western, Central, and Eastern Washington, and the Idaho panhandle.
 The part-time MSW Program uses a hybrid format for course delivery, partial in-person and partial online.
-The part-time cohorts begin in the summer quarter and the course of study uses all four quarters (summer, fall, winter, and spring) for a total of 3 years.
+The part-time cohorts begin in the summer quarter and the plan of study uses all four quarters (summer, fall, winter, and spring) for a total of 3 years.
 With the required in-person sessions, students must prepare their schedules to travel to the location of the program, either Everett, WA or Spokane, WA.
 The part-time MSW Programs includes differential tuition, therefore, there is a higher per-credit fee than the full-time MSW Program to cover off-campus facilities and program coordination.
-Part-time student pay less in university fees.
+Part-time students pay less in university fees.

-• Spokane: This part-time program delivers coursework in-person on three weekends per quarter with coursework online the remaining weeks.
+- Spokane: This part-time program delivers coursework in-person on three weekends per quarter with coursework online the remaining weeks.
 A new cohort of students begins in the summer quarter of odd-numbered years with classes held in Spokane, WA.
-This program is designed to serve students primarily from central and eastern Washington counties, and the Idaho panhandle counties.
+This program is designed to serve students primarily from central and eastern Washington counties, and the Idaho panhandle.

-• Part-Time: A cohort of students for the advanced standing curriculum begins with a summer seminar on the generalist social work curriculum and is joining a current cohort.
+- Part-Time: A cohort of students for the advanced standing curriculum begins with a summer seminar on the generalist social work curriculum and joins a current cohort.
 The Everett PT MSW Program accepts students for the advanced standing curriculum on odd numbered years.
 The Spokane PT MSW Program accepts students for the advanced standing curriculum on even numbered years.
-For both these part-time MSW Programs, the advanced standing curriculum is completed with the summer seminar plus 6 quarters (winter, spring, summer, fall, winter, and spring).
+For both of these part-time MSW Programs, the advanced standing curriculum is completed with the summer seminar plus 6 quarters (winter, spring, summer, fall, winter, and spring).

 Admission Requirements for the MSW Program